renovatebot/renovate/docs/usage/configuration-options.md

 Set this to `true` if running plugins causes problems.
 Applicable for Composer only for now.

-## ignorePrAuthor

-This is usually needed if someone needs to migrate bot accounts, including from the Mend Renovate App to self-hosted.
-An additional use case is for GitLab users of project or group access tokens who need to rotate them.

-If `ignorePrAuthor` is configured to true, it means Renovate will fetch the entire list of repository PRs instead of optimizing to fetch only those PRs which it created itself.
-You should only want to enable this if you are changing the bot account (e.g. from `@old-bot` to `@new-bot`) and want `@new-bot` to find and update any existing PRs created by `@old-bot`.

-Setting this field to `true` in GitLab will also mean that all Issues will be fetched instead of only those by the bot itself.

 ## ignorePresets

 Use this if you are extending a complex preset but don't want to use every "sub preset" that it includes.